Word & Worship

 The Baptism Ministry is seeking volunteers that will help set up for Baptisms and greet the families.
 In addition, the volunteers may assist the priest, deacon and couples with the administration of the Baptism Seminar held once a month.
 All that is required is a welcoming and helpful heart.
 Initial training is provided for team members.
 Contact: Sarah Neau

-This special Mass is celebrated once a month in the activity center for parishioners with needs that prevent them from easily attending regular Sunday Mass.
-Caregivers are welcome to stay and participate in the Mass and meal that follows.
-Volunteers are needed to help with set-up, meal prep, transportation, welcoming guests, serving and clean-up.
+This special event occurs once a month in the activity center for parishioners with limited mobility.
+Caregivers are welcome to stay and participate in the prayers and lunch.
+Volunteers are needed to help with set-up, meal prep, welcoming guests, serving and clean-up.
 Contact: Charles Pourciau

 This choir helps lead and enhance the liturgical celebration at the 10:00am Sunday Masses, at other special Masses and events throughout the year.
 The ability to read music is not a requirement, but the heart to sing and love of music is definitely a plus.
 Rehearsals are on Wednesday evenings at 7pm and on Sundays at 9:30am.